Connect the Dots: Knowledge Graph-Guided Crawler Attack on Retrieval-Augmented Generation Systems

 \subsection{KG-Constructor}

 This module addresses the first challenge in the {ASCP} formulation: \emph{the CMG of the attacker’s action is unobservable}.
 Since the attacker cannot directly observe which documents have been retrieved by the RAG system, the true coverage increment of each query remains hidden.
-The goal of this module is therefore to construct and maintain an evolving KG~$\mathcal{G}_t$ that approximates the latent coverage function~$f(S^\pi, \Phi)$, making CMG estimable from surface-level answers.
-The workflow is shown in Fig.~\ref{fig:kg-constructor}.

-{\bf Why existing approaches do not work.} Existing KG construction methods are ill-suited for our dynamic setting.
-Traditional techniques such as OpenIE and schema-constrained extraction~\cite{yates2007textrunner, stanovsky2018supervised}, rely on fixed relation inventories and curated ontologies, assuming stable data access and consistent syntax.
-Recent LLM-based approaches~\cite{papaluca2024zero, bian2025llm} show promise for adaptive graph construction but conflicts with the need for efficient incremental updates that do not require full access to the underlying data.
-Furthermore, graph-augmented RAG frameworks such as GraphRAG~\cite{edge2024local} and LightRAG~\cite{guo2024lightrag} use LLMs to extract triples from documents within the corpus and leverage the graph to enhance retrieval.
-These frameworks primarily focus on optimizing retrieval quality by merging exactly identical entities and relations.
-While this improves retrieval efficiency, it neglects the need for compact and efficient coverage tracking across multiple rounds of dynamic query responses.

-{\bf Our methods.} We develop a KG-Constructor that emphasizes efficient incremental updates.
-Instead of requiring access to the entire dataset or repeatedly rebuilding the global graph, we maintain the KG in a lightweight manner by constructing a subgraph at each step and merging it into the existing graph.
-As illustrated in Fig.~\ref{fig:kg-constructor}, the workflow consists of three main modules: